-Are you ready for the 35C heatwave?

-How to keep cool and carry on in a 35C heatwave
+UK weather: How to keep cool and carry on in a heatwave

-With a heatwave predicted to bring temperatures of up to 35C to parts of the UK over the next few days, how can the nation keep cool and carry on?
+With a heatwave predicted to bring temperatures above 41C to parts of the UK over the next few days, how can the nation keep cool and carry on?

+Temperatures could be the highest ever recorded in the UK this week, beating the current record temperature from 2019, when a high of 38.7C was recorded in Cambridge.

+The Met Office has issued a red extreme heat warning for many parts of England, from London and the south-east up to York and Manchester.

 Do I have to work during a heatwave?